asbott/jamgine/gfx/imm/gui/README.md

     - Make text labels cause overflow (expand content min/max).
     - Does lots of unecessary draw commands.
 Optimize.
-        - If we give imm_gui its own Imm context it could have a pipeline active the whole frame and we wouldnt need to defer draw commands and can isntead draw directly to a render target which itself is drawn to screen with draw().
+        - If we give imm_gui its own Imm context it could have a pipeline active the whole frame and we wouldnt need to defer draw commands and can instead draw directly to a render target which itself is drawn to screen with draw().
     - Columns waste space on right.
 More noticable with many columns.
     - Column spacing overall is off